thzandvl/microhack-sap-data/PowerBiVisualisation.md

 <img src="images/powerBi/SalesCustMatGroup.jpg">

-## Spoiler : Payment Offset per CustomerGroup
+## Payment Offset per CustomerGroup
 With this report we'll show the average date by which each customergroup pays his SalesOrders.
+We can compare this with the outcome of our Machine Learning Model.
-For this we need to join the SalesOrderHeaders and the Payment to calculate the number of days between the billing date and the payment date.
+For this we need to join the SalesOrderHeaders and the Payment data to calculate the number of days between the billing date and the payment date.

 ### Merge SalesOrderHeaders and Payments
 * Under `Home` select `Transform data`